TheStageAI/TorchIntegral/README.md

 - Multiple TSP for total variation minimization task.
 - Due to lower total variation of INNs it's interesting to check resistance of such models to adversarial attacks.
 - Train integral GANs.
-- Research different numerical quadratures, for example Monte-Carlo or Bayesian quadratures.
+- Research different numerical quadratures, for example Monte-Carlo integration or Bayesian quadrature.

 ## References
 If this work was useful for you, please cite it with: